- Convenient Junk Car Pickup

 Milwaukee Area Salvage Yard Has Affordable Batteries and Alternators

 Whether your alternator or battery is failing, you should get it replaced as soon as possible.
 It’s only a matter of time before you’re left stranded in the middle of nowhere or, worse, in heavy traffic with a suddenly dead vehicle.
-Sturtevant Auto Salvage is Milwaukee’s choice for low-price, high-quality used car parts, including gently used batteries and like new alternators.
+Sturtevant Auto Salvage is the Milwaukee area’s choice for low-price, high-quality used car parts, including gently used batteries and like new alternators.